Scifabric/pybossa/doc/user/tutorial.rst

 -------------------------------------------------

-If the server has been configured to allow you to export your aplication's data to a CKAN server, the owner of the application will see another box that will give you the option to export the data to the CKAN server.
+If the server has been configured to allow you to export your aplication's data to a CKAN server (see :ref:`config-ckan`), the owner of the application will see another box that will give you the option to export the data to the CKAN server.

 .. image:: http://i.imgur.com/v85Ol9u.png